mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   what he has been attacking are the pretensions of the human intellect to achieve truth by its own efforts.
 But faith is not an achievement, it is a free gift from God.

+## Counter-Reformation philosophy

+* Montaigne's exaltation of revelation to the exclusion of reason—‘fideism’ as it came to be called—was not typical of the Counter-Reformation.
+In reaction against Luther's insistence that the human intellect and will had been totally corrupted by the sin of Adam, Catholic controversialists tended to emphasize that basic religious truths were within the scope of unaided human intellect, and that faith itself needed the support and defense of reason.
+* In the forefront of this optimistic thrust of the Counter-Reformation were the Jesuits, the members of the new Society of Jesus.
+The order was founded by the Spanish ex-soldier Ignatius Loyola and was approved by Pope Paul III in 1540.
+In addition to the vows of poverty, chastity, and obedience taken by all members of religious orders, the Jesuits took a further vow of unquestioning loyalty to the papacy.
+Its members soon distinguished themselves in educational and missionary work in many parts of the world.
+In philosophy and theology in the universities they were soon able to compete with the long-established religious orders such as the Franciscans and Dominicans.
+* Whereas medieval scholastics had based their university lectures upon canonical texts such as the works of Aristotle and the Sentences of Peter Lombard, Jesuits in universities began to replace commentaries with self-standing courses in philosophy and theology.
+By the early seventeenth century this pattern was adopted by Dominicans and Franciscans, and this led to a sharper distinction between philosophy and theology than had been common earlier.
+* Of the philosophical issues dividing the Catholic and Protestant camps in the sixteenth century none was more thorny than human free will, which had been proclaimed at the Council of Trent in opposition no Lutheran determinism and Calvinist predestination.
+The Jesuits made themselves champions of the libertarian account of human freedom.
+Francisco Suarez and his Jesuit colleague Luis de Molina offered a definition of free agency in terms of the availability of alternative courses of action—‘liberty of indifference’ as it came to be known.
+‘That agent is called free which in the presence of all necessary conditions for action can act and refrain from action or can do one thing while being able to do its opposite.’
+* Such a definition did ample justice to humans' consciousness of their own choices and their attribution of responsibility to others.
+But by comparison with more restrictive accounts of freedom, at made it very difficult to account for God's foreknowledge of free human actions, to which both Catholics and Protestants were committed.
+Molina, in his famous *Concordia* (1589), presented an elaborate solution to the problem, in terms of God's comprehensive knowledge of the actions of every possible human being in every possible world.
+Ingenious though it was, Molina's solution was unpopular not only among Protestians but also among his Catholic co-religionists.